-Your student status is communicated to the NSLDS system via National Student Clearinghouse on a monthly basis.
+Your student status is communicated to the NSLDS system on a monthly basis.

 If you decide to withdraw from, or suspend your studies, the RCS is obliged to carry out a Return to Title IV calculation to ascertain whether you are due a post-withdrawal disbursement and/or whether RCS is obliged to return any funds to the USDE.